Cajun Shrimp and Quinoa Casserole

 Unfortunately, I was sick during the entire vacation.
 It didn’t stop me from enjoying myself, though.
 And we sorta acted like we lived there – we just lounged around the hotel room and watched TV.
 But that’s not all we did.
 We did do some exploring, went to a state park, visited downtown, drove around some neighborhoods.
 We got a little feel of the North Carolina life.
 Enough to know that it’s definitely a place we’d like to possibly move to one day.

-So don’t ya know, this Cajun Shrimp and Quinoa Casserole was GOOD!
+So don’t ya know, this Cajun Shrimp Quinoa Casserole was GOOD!
 Definitely a great recipe to make after coming home from a vacation that’s meals consisted of pizza and restaurant food.
 This recipe is packed full of protein rich ingredients and fresh veggies and it’s clean!
 And get this, it’s on the table and ready to devour in 30 minutes.
 And it’s under 450 calories per serving!

-This recipe is easy to make.
+This casserole is easy to make.
 Chop your tomatoes, sprinkle with cajun seasoning and drizzle with a little olive oil and then set aside.
 Sprinkle your shrimp with cajun seasoning and then saute in a cast iron skillet until opaque.
 Remove those shrimp from the pan and then saute some onions and jalapenos.
 This gal loves the heat but you can leave the jalapenos out if you’re not digging them like me.
 After those little veggies are done cooking, mix in the cooked quinoa, tomatoes, some tomato paste and a few other goodies, top with the shrimp and shredded fontina cheese.
-Throw in the oven and bake for 15 minutes.
-It’s just that simple!
+Throw the casserole in the oven and bake for 15 minutes.
+It’s that simple!

 - 3/4 lb large shrimp, peeled and deveined